confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 ### Create a Stream with Timestamps

-In KSQL, message timestamps are used for window-based operations, like windowed aggregations, and to support event-time processing.
+In ksqlDB, message timestamps are used for window-based operations, like windowed aggregations, and to support event-time processing.

 If you want to use the value of one of the topic's columns as the Kafka